-But what happens when all there is are rhetoric flourishes including appeals to a past generation of creation scientists for legitimacy?
+But what happens when all that really exists are flourishes of rhetoric including appeals to the products of a past generation of creation scientists for legitimacy?
 One of the mantras of young earth creationists organizations over the years has been that they need money to do their own research which would help to even the playing field with secular science.
 This research, though not necessarily persuasive, would provide further evidence to the secular scientific world that their theories for the earth’s origin are better or at least making a case for being an alternative contender in scientific world.
-It is obvious that this was the great hope of George McCready Price in the earth 20th century and then by Whitcomb and Morris in the 1960s who nearly 30 years ago now made attempts to have creation science incorporated into secular education curricula.
-I think the expectation 50 years ago was that by now there would be hundreds of Christian young earth believing scientists who would be so convinced of this young earth model and that their views would snowball and become commonplace in mainstream literature.
+They also believed they just needed time to convince their skeptical colleagues.

 Has creation science been a success?

 ICR had a graduate school offering degrees in biology and geology for at least 15 years.
 Part of the goal of this graduate school was to train the next generation of creation scientists.
 Where did they all go?
 I don’t know how many graduates they produced but I have found fewer than five creationist scientists on the payrolls of organizations today that list a graduate degree by ICR in their educational background.
-I have to believe that when Henry Morris formed ICR he envisioned hundreds of scientists today actively applying the creation model to the historical sciences not just mouthing support for it.
+I have to believe that when Henry Morris formed ICR and his graduate school of creation science he envisioned hundreds of scientists today actively applying the creation model to the historical sciences not just mouthing support for it.
 That former obviously hasn’t happened despite the proliferation of creation science organizations with their significant financial resources and publishing capacity Creationists list hundreds of PhD scientists who are creation scientists but this is not the same as saying there are hundreds of creation scientists doing creation science.
 The majority of these PhD scientists are simply scientists who are Christians and believe in the cause of creation science and most are likely not even familiar with the evidence for creation science.